 Maintenance Electrical Technician II

 Silver Line Building Products, LLC. is the nation’s leading vinyl window and door manufacturer.
 With 4,000 employees, and plants located in North Brunswick, NJ, Lithia Springs, GA, Marion, OH and Lansing, IL, we make windows that provide builders, architects, and home owners with energy efficient, low maintenance solutions that add beauty and charm to any home.
-We have been in New Jersey for 23 years and have been a part of the Andersen family for 10 years.

 - Primary focus is on developing maintenance skills and abilities.